-ENG 320 Research Strategies
+ENG 320 - Research Strategies

 A course in research strategies and methodology focusing primarily on library research, ENG 320 is designed to provide the student with in-depth knowledge and experience in research methods and sources.
 Course content will also include instruction in electronic research and MLA citation requirements, as well as procedures for choosing appropriate research topics in language and literature courses.
 This course should be taken during the second or third year of the college career, and must be taken no later than the first semester of the final year of instruction.
-Prerequisite ENG 101, 102 or ENG 111, 112.
+Prerequisite ENG 101, 102, and at least one semester of literature.
 Fall.

-ENG 321 Women's Literature
+ENG 321 - Women's Literature: Medieval to Modern